 A few quarters -or many boxes-available for winter and early spring 2018 farm pick-up or Mpls/St Paul or Fargo metro delivery.
 Check the freezer and see if you need to replenish.
 Nice to have on hand for cold weather oven -roasting or stewing.
 Grilling outdoors on those rare bright, balmy late winter days.

-Next Fargo delivery latter half of January 2018
+Next Fargo delivery April 14, 2018

-Next Mpls/St Paul area delivery latter half of February 2018
+Next Mpls/St Paul area March 24, 2018

 Quarter orders are normally eligible to receive 2 packages each of soup bones, suet and liver for an up-charge of only $0.50 per pound of these items to cover both extra handling and delivery.
 Halves are eligible for double these quantities in addition to one (1) of the following: heart, tongue or oxtail.
 You must request w/order: not automatically included.